Roundhead (Wyandot)

 Roundhead (c.
-1760 – 1813), also known as Bark Carrier, Round Head, Stayeghtha, and Stiahta, was an American Indian chief of the Wyandot tribe.
+1760 – 1813), also known as Bark Carrier, Round Head, Stayeghtha, and Stiahta, was a chief of the Wyandot people.
 He was a strong member of Tecumseh's confederacy against the United States during the War of 1812.
 He died of unknown natural causes about a month or two before Tecumseh was killed at the Battle of the Thames.

 Early life

 Roundhead was born around 1760 near the Sandusky River in New France (the present-day state of Ohio).
 However, some sources indicate that he was born later in 1763.
 He rose to become chief of the Wyandot in the Sandusky area.
 He later moved to Brownstown and joined Tecumseh's anti-American cause.

 Little is known about Roundhead's life prior to 1794, when he led the Wyandots at the Battle of Fallen Timbers (as a war chief under Tarhe), but this was during a time when various Wyandot clans feuded over their relations with the United States.
 Chief Roundhead participated in the Treaty of Greenville in 1795, arriving at the council from the vicinity of Detroit with a party of Wyandots, Shawnees, Six Nations, and Delawares at the end of July.
-Though the proceedings were almost over when Chief Roundhead arrived, he signed the agreement, by which the Indians gave up most of present-day Ohio and part of Indiana.
+Though the proceedings were almost over when Chief Roundhead arrived, he signed the agreement, by which the Native Americans gave up most of present-day Ohio and part of Indiana.
 In September 1800 he signed onto a treaty relinquishing to the British crown some 2,500 acres on the Canadian side of the Detroit River.

 Not long after the Treaty of Greenville, Roundhead resigned his position as war chief under Tarhe and joined with Tecumseh against the Americans during the height of Tecumseh's War.
 In 1810, Roundhead was chiefly responsible for the execution of his brother and fellow Wyandot chief Leatherlips.
 He was condemned to death by other natives for his desire to cooperate with white settlers.
 Leatherlips opposed Tecumseh's Confederacy against the United States, and he had sold native land to William Henry Harrison.
 However, it is widely believed that Leatherlips was executed for exaggerated charges of witchcraft to draw attention away from the true political motives.
 While it is unknown if Roundhead took direct part in the execution of Leatherlips, he headed the council that called for his death.
 Roundhead dispatched fellow natives to capture him and carry out the execution.